 If you plan to utilize the device many hours per week, then it is recommended to get one with more electronic attributes than if you plan to utilize it only sometimes.
 It's a fact that the more features you desire, the more you'll need to spend.

 Do you live inland or near the water?
 Do you plan to search for jewelry and coins, search for gold, hunt for relics or use the device under water?
 The truth is, regardless of brand, all detectors have water-proof search coils; hence, they can be utilized in shallow water at the river or beach.
 They can't be used wholly under water, but there are available units for this use on the market.
 There are also various detectors available for searching for jewelry and coins, gold or relics.
 But the truth again is that most common metal detectors bought today are "general purpose" jewelry, coin and relic devices.

 First and foremost, let us talk about your experience in metal detecting.
 If you don't have previous experience, then you are perhaps going to want to begin with an entry-level device.
 There is no swifter way to become frustrated with a hobby than purchasing a complicated device you do not comprehend.
 All metal detectors perceive metal - just like all vehicles drive down the street.
 What makes one metal detector better than another (just like cars) is the additional enhancements and features.
-Look for a beginner metal detector in the range of $150 to $300.
-Anything below is not truly considered a detector.
 It is considered a toy.

 Metal Detector Buying Guide - Videos